Heliodorus pillar: Alternative interpretation

 According to Allan Dahlquist, an alternative interpretation of the inscription is possible.
 Shakyamuni Buddha too was called a Bhagavan, and Heliodorus originated from Taxila where Buddhism was strong.
 At the time of Dahlquist's 1962 publication, he stated there was no proof that a sect of Vishnu-Krishna devotees existed at that time in Taxila.
 Lastly, according to Dahlquist, there is no definite evidence that Vāsudeva should necessarily refer to Vishnu-Krishna.
 As god-of-the-god, Vāsudeva can well be associated with Indra, who had a key role in Buddhism, stated Dahlquist.

 Later scholars have questioned Dahlquist's analysis and assumptions.
 Kuiper criticizes him for interpreting the dubious source of Megasthenes, ignoring all the "indications to the contrary", and dispute Dahlquist's treatment of the evidence.
 The Greek texts that describe ancient India, have numerous references that suggest the existence of Vishnu-Krishna before the time of Heliodorus.
-For example, there is little doubt that Methora in ancient Greek texts is same as Mathura, Sourasenoi as Shurasenas, Herakles of India is Hari-Krishna, Kleisobora is Krishnapura.
-Similarly, early Buddhist sources provide evidence of Krishna worship, such as the Niddesa which mentions both Vāsudeva and Baladeva.
-The Jataka tales too include a story about Krishna.
-Heliodorus may have been a Buddhist, only to convert to the Krishna religion when he was serving as an envoy.
+For example, there is little doubt that Methora in ancient Greek texts is same as Mathura, Sourasenoi as Shurasenas, Herakles of India is Hari-Krishna, Kleisobora is Krishna-pura.
+Similarly, early Buddhist sources provide evidence of Krishna worship, such as the Niddesa which somewhat derogatorily mentions both Vāsudeva and Baladeva The Jataka tales too include a story about Krishna.
+Heliodorus converted to the Krishna religion when he was serving as an envoy.
 The Heliodorus pillar's inscription is generally dated to the late 2nd century BCE or about 100 BCE, is attributed to Heliodorus, as recording his devotion to the Vaishnava Vāsudeva sect.